tlenz88/ChIPPy/README.md

 Any genome can be used if a properly formatted FASTA file is provided.
 Any additional files, such as bowtie2 indexes, will be created automatically if not already present.

-The user may want to download [IGV](https://igv.org/) because a WIG file will be generated for easier visualization in the IGV genome browser.
+Users may want to download [IGV](https://igv.org/) because a WIG file will be generated for easier visualization in the IGV genome browser.

-Additional scripts used to automate plotting are available to the user in the ```utils``` folder if a different pipeline or tools were used to perform ChIP-seq analysis.
+Additional scripts used to automate plotting are available to users in the ```scripts``` folder if a different pipeline or tools were used to perform ChIP-seq analysis.

 ## How do I run ChIPPy?